vanovic7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that duplicates the last line of the file iacta
+Display all lines of the file /etc/ssh/sshd_config starting with a letter.